ATVOD investigate 1 complaint in September

 ATVOD asked to justify their 'just in case there's serious harm' interpretation of European law requiring protection against 'serious harm'

-have proven on many occasions, with the proliferation of content available outside the UK, that their current remit fails to achieve anything, other than unfairly bias and harm UK individuals and businesses who have always conformed to rules and
+sufficient and we have proven on many occasions, with the proliferation of content available outside the UK, that their current remit fails to achieve anything, other than unfairly bias and harm UK individuals and businesses who have always conformed to

 ATVOD suggests that hardcore websites should be prosecuted under the Obscene Publication Act